k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/BI_Installation/01_ExagoBI_Upgrade.md

 # ExagoBI Upgrade

 ExagoBI periodically released new versions.
-The following article describes the process of the ExagoBi upgrade for the existing BI implementation.
+The following article describes the process of the ExagoBI upgrade for the existing BI implementation.

 ## Prerequisites
-Working installation of ExagoBi in previous version
+Working installation of ExagoBI previous version.

 ## Upgrading on Linux